qo/digital-library/README.md

 # How to use REST API

-I recommend using `curl`.

-Send the following requests to manage users:
+## Using Swagger UI

+After running the app, there will be an endpoint (currently `PROTO://HOST:PORT/api`) that will return an [Swagger UI](https://swagger.io/tools/swagger-ui/) page describing the REST API.
+Note that not all the endpoints described in the Swagger UI are implemented yet.

+## Using `curl`

+Here are some examples of using REST API via `curl`:

-`curl -X GET "http://localhost:PORT/user/ID"` - get the user with id of `ID` while server is running on `PORT` port
+`curl -X GET "http://localhost:PORT/user/ID"` - get the user with id of `ID` while server is running on `PORT` port.

-`curl -X PUT "http://localhost:PORT/user` -H "Content-Type: application/json" -d '{"id": ID, "first_name": FIRST_NAME, "second_name": SECOND_NAME}' - add a user with id of `ID` (value of type int, do not put quotes), first name of `FIRST_NAME` (value of type string, do put quotes), second name of `SECOND_NAME` (value of type string, do put quotes) while server is running on `PORT` port
+`curl -X PUT "http://localhost:PORT/user` -H "Content-Type: application/json" -d '{"id": ID, "first_name": FIRST_NAME, "second_name": SECOND_NAME}' - add a user with id of `ID` (value of type int, do not put quotes), first name of `FIRST_NAME` (value of type string, do put quotes), second name of `SECOND_NAME` (value of type string, do put quotes) while server is running on `PORT` port.

-`curl -X DELETE "http://localhost:PORT/user/ID"` - delete the user with id of `ID` while server is running on `PORT` port
+`curl -X DELETE "http://localhost:PORT/user/ID"` - delete the user with id of `ID` while server is running on `PORT` port.

 # How to create a database

-The instructions are Fedora-specific, but the process itself should be the same on all linux distros
+The instructions are Fedora-specific, but the process itself should be the same on all Linux distros.

 ## SQLite